Masutangu/Masutangu.github.io/_posts/2019-09-12-data-intensive-note-2.md

 ### Handling Write Conflicts

-The biggest problem with multi-leader replication is that write conflicts can occur, which means that conflict resolution is required.
+The biggest problem with multi-leader replication is that write conflicts can occur, which means that **conflict resolution is required**.

 #### Synchronous versus asynchronous conflict detection